Colt McCoy: Personal life

 Colt McCoy is often called "the real McCoy" in media features because of his performance on the field, his leadership, and his personality.
-While in Austin, Texas, he was active in the University of Texas community service program, including visits to the Austin's Children's Hospital and volunteering at the Children's Miracle Network telethon.
-He also took a trip to Peru for missionary work and to visit hospital patients.
 On May 29, 2006, he swam 300 yards across a lake to help save the life of Ken Herrington who was having a seizure on a small dock that extended into the privately owned lake.
-McCoy has also extended a hearty healthy message to the children of Central Texas by joining the ambassadors of Scott & White Hospital Pediatric Division as they transitioned into new facilities in Temple, Texas, in 2010 and Killeen, Texas, in 2011.

-McCoy enjoys hunting, fishing, and playing golf.
-He is also known for his love of raw milk, sometimes drinking up to a gallon a day.
 He was the roommate of his favorite receiving target at Texas, Jordan Shipley.
 McCoy's father was the roommate of Shipley's father at Abilene Christian University (ACU).
 Colt's younger brother Case and Jordan's younger brother Jaxon were also roommates at the University of Texas and played the same positions as Colt and Jordan.
 McCoy's grandfather, Burl McCoy, is a member of the Abilene Christian University Sports Hall of Fame for his exploits as both an athlete and as the former women's basketball coach.
-McCoy's younger brother Chance McCoy was a wide receiver at ACU.

 McCoy is a member of the Churches of Christ and attended Westover Hills Church of Christ in Austin, Texas.
 When living in Buffalo Gap, he attended and was very involved with the Oldham Lane Church of Christ.
 McCoy has participated in a church youth group since 2002.
 His work has included landscaping yards for the elderly, visiting nursing homes, helping with meals on wheels, and ministry.

 On January 12, 2010, McCoy became engaged to his girlfriend, Rachel Glandorf, a former middle-distance track and field athlete for Baylor University, by proposing on the video scoreboard at Darrell K Royal-Texas Memorial Stadium in Austin.
 Their marriage took place on July 17, 2010.
 They have two daughters and a son.